Immunization Frequently Asked Questions (FAQ’s)

 Schedule an appointment with a provider at home (print and bring the immunization form for your provider to review during your appointment).
 They can order any missing required testing and immunizations and complete your forms.

-If your tetanus dose has not been given in the last 10 years you will need a booster.
+If your most recent tetanus dose has not been given in the last 10 years you will need a booster.

 Most Hepatitis B vaccine series are 3 shots.
 The two shot series (Heplisav-B) was approved in the US by Dynavax in Nov 2017.
 If you had Hepatitis B vaccinations before this time frame it is unlikely that that you received Heplisav-B and should have received 3 shots.